Last updated on October 8th, 2021

 By following the above steps, you can execute the entire Exchange Server 2007/2010 to 2013 migration and after migration decommissions Exchange Server.

-There is some limitation trying the manual method for the migration of Exchange 2007/2010 to 2013.
+There are some limitations in the manual method for the migration of Exchange 2007/2010 to 2013.
 It cannot migrate some services to Exchange 2013/2016.
 Here are the listed limitations-

 - The process takes too much time.